American Leza Lowitz was ready to leave Japan when she met her future husband, Shogo Oketani, at a Yokohama jazz club.

 What language do you speak to each other?
 To your son?

 Leza: To each other, 80 percent English, 20 percent Japanese.
-I’d like to speak only English to Yuto, but sometimes I have to use Japanese, like when he doesn’t understand and says, “Mommy, say it in Japanese, please.”
+I’d like to speak only English to our son, but sometimes I have to use Japanese, like when he doesn’t understand and says, “Mommy, say it in Japanese, please.”
 We have an English day once a week where we both speak only English to him.
-Yuto completely understands it, and when we go to the U.S., he speaks English to friends and family.
+He completely understands it, and when we go to the U.S., he speaks English to friends and family.

 Shogo: I speak Japanese to him.
 Every night I read him two books in Japanese, and Leza reads him books in English.